monfera/farris/README.md

 - Bublé limits itself to ES2015 that can be transpiled to compact, performant ES5
 - It's comparatively tiny and many times faster

-## Any features not supported with Bublé?
+## Any "*important*" features not supported with Bublé?

+It all depend on your use case.
+But to mention a few:

 - JSX
 - Doesn't support [`import and export statements`](https://buble.surge.sh/guide/#using-es-modules)

-Too mention a few.
-I suggest you read the Bublé documentation.

 ## Is there any CI support for Bublé?